 Enforcement of Standards

 When the Council on Podiatric Medical Education determines that an institution is in noncompliance with one or more of its requirements, the Council must immediately initiate adverse action against the college or require that the college take appropriate action to bring itself into compliance with the Council’s requirements within two years.
+The Council will provide a written timeline for coming into compliance based on the nature of the finding, the stated mission, and educational objectives of the college.
 Failure to bring into compliance the area(s) of noncompliance will result in withdrawing or withholding accreditation.

 The extent to which the institution is in compliance with the area(s) of noncompliance will be based on a review of one or more progress or special reports and/or a focused or comprehensive on-site evaluation.